saraswatmks/saraswatmks.github.com/_pages/about.md

 * **Recommendation Models**: Improving user discovery of products on a platform
 * **Text Duplication**: Building a data product which can efficienty identify duplicate text.

+I am the author & maintainer of [superml](https://saraswatmks.github.io/superml/) R package.
+It helps people build ML models in R just like using scikit-learn.
+A lot of my weekend time goes in improving it.

-To know about my latest gigs, checkout my linkedin profile.
+To further know about my latest gigs, checkout my linkedin profile.

 Adios!